kinnay/NintendoClients/README.md

 # Nintendo Clients
 > :warning: Keep in mind that Nintendo bans Switch devices that show suspicious behavior.
 This package tries to mimic the behavior of a real Switch as closely as possible, but using it is at your own risk.
 Make sure that you know what you are doing.

-> :warning: The way that the Switch requests device tokens has changed.
-On system version 20.0.0 and later, it is recommended to use one of the `preload_*` functions instead of requesting a specific device token from the server.

 This package implements a client for various 3DS, Wii U and Switch servers.
 Check out the [documentation](https://nintendoclients.readthedocs.io) for the list of servers that are currently supported.

 ### Installation